Dylan-George-Field/Dylan-George-Field.github.io/_posts/CRF250Rally/2020-07-16-lithium-ion-battery.md

 </p>

 <p>
   I replaced the original Yuasa YTZ8V acid battery with a lithium ion.
 SSB recommends the LH7L-BS for the CRF250 Rally and it fits perfectly.
-It is over half the weight.
+It is over half the weight and saves about 1.5kg.
 It's unbelievable.
-It probably saves 1.5kg and on a small capacity bike it's welcome.
-The battery performed flawlessly over 3 months.
-It comes with a digital voltage meter too.
+Great for a small capacity bike with low power and already weighed down by gear.
 </p>

 <p>
-  The lithium ion battery apparently won't do well in extreme hot/cold temperatures.
-I never got to test it.
+  The battery has performed flawlessly over the last 3 months.
+It comes with a digital voltage meter.
+The lithium ion batteries do well in extreme hot/cold temperatures.
+However, I never got to test it.
 </p>

 <p>